ItzDaniell/Laboratory-5/README.md

 ## 🔧 Instalation

-Follow these steps to insatll this project:
+Follow these steps to create a project using Django:

 1.  **Clone this repository**